 Monterey Bay has become a premier diving destination, offering some of the most beautiful and pristine diving areas in the country.
 The City of Pacific Grove, on the Monterey Peninsula, has provided medical treatment to injured divers with its hyperbaric chamber since 1966.
-While the City of Pacific Grove provides for many of the chamber’s operation needs, the facility needs additional fiscal support to reopen and continue to offer these important medical treatments.
-Please consider a donation to help this much needed, important resource for the local dive community.
+The City of Pacific Grove provides for many of the chamber’s operation needs, yet the facility needs continued fiscal support to offer these important medical treatments.
+Please consider a donation to augment the City funds and ensure this much needed, important resource remains open for the local dive community.

 With proper training and equipment, SCUBA diving is an exhilarating sport, with many divers also engaged in diving professionally.
 This is especially true of the Monterey Bay region where there are divers involved in scientific research, underwater photography and filmmaking, fisheries and aquaculture, and a world-class aquarium.

 While every effort is made to prevent diving associated injuries, these accidents do occur and can sometimes be serious.
 Decompression illness (DCI) affects scuba divers, aviators, astronauts and compressed-air workers.
 It occurs in approximately 1,000 U.S. scuba divers each year.
 Moreover, DCI hits randomly.

 DCI encompasses two diseases, decompression sickness (DCS) and arterial gas embolism (AGE).
 DCS is thought to result from bubbles growing in tissue and causing local damage, while AGE results from bubbles entering the lung circulation, traveling through the arteries and causing tissue damage at a distance by blocking blood flow at the small vessel level.